|Nominal duration||2 years (120 ECTS)|

-In order to enrol in limited admission degree programmes students must first pass a selection procedure.
-Successful applicants will be included in a Selection List.
+In order to enrol in limited admission degree programmes, students must participate in a selection procedure.
+Successful applicants will appear on the degree programme’s selection list.

-Admission to this degree programme is subjected to an entry test aiming at evaluating the minimum curricular requirements and personal preparation.
+Admission to this degree programme requires taking an entrance exam testing the student’s minimum curricular requirements and personal preparation.

 For more information, please consult the Admission Call on the programme website